choojs/persist-storage/README.md

 [![npm version][2]][3] [![build status][4]][5]
 [![downloads][8]][9] [![js-standard-style][10]][11]

-Enable persistant storage in the browser.
+Enable persistent storage in the browser.

 By default storage such as `indexedDB` can be cleared when a device starts running out of space.
-This module is a thin wrapper around the [`StorageManager API`](http://devdocs.io/dom/storagemanager), checking if persistant storage is enabled — and enabling it if it isn't enabled yet, and able to enable it.
+This module is a thin wrapper around the [`StorageManager API`](http://devdocs.io/dom/storagemanager), checking if persistent storage is enabled — and enabling it if it isn't enabled yet, and able to enable it.

 ## Usage